Meet Our 2023-2024 ShinShinim

 We are currently looking for host families for the six months from January 2023 – June 2023.
-ShinShinim will be attending summer camp from June until August 2022 so will not be living in the host family home full-time during that period.
+ShinShinim will be attending summer camp from June until August 2023 so will not be living in the host family home full-time during that period.

-If you’re interested in being a host family, please review and consider the General Host Family Guidelines and complete the form below.
-Once your form is submitted, we will call to meet and further discuss the program and the role of the host family.
+If you’re interested in being a host family, please review and consider the General Host Family Guidelines and sample Discussion Questions below, then complete the application form here.

 Throughout the application there will be questions related to Jewish home observances, language, pets, allergies, etc. Know that there are no “right” or “wrong” answers.
 We are looking for ALL types of homes.

-If you have any questions please contact Dona Stillman at 248-833-2527 or at email@example.com.
+If you have any questions please contact Allison Gutman at 248-205-2534 or email@example.com.